The Hidden Team Dysfunctions Blocking 76% of Your Productivity

 Start building psychological safety through deliberate leadership behavior.

 Model vulnerability.
-Say "I don't know" when you don't know.
+Say "I don't know" when you do not know.
 Share a mistake you made and what you learned.
 Ask for critical feedback in front of the team—and receive it gracefully.

 Reward people who surface problems early, even if the news is bad.
-Publicly thank people who disagree with you thoughtfully.
-Celebrate "productive failures" where teams tried something bold, learned fast, and pivoted.
+Publicly thank those who thoughtfully disagree with you.
+Celebrate "productive failures" where teams tried something bold, learned quickly, and pivoted.

-This isn't a one-month project.
-It's a leadership identity shift.
-But you have to start somewhere.
+This is not a one-month project.
+It is a shift in leadership identity.
+But you must start somewhere.

 Ongoing: Measurement